 So, what is cannabis oil?
 This is where things get really fuzzy.
 I'm sure you've seen the term “Cannabis oil” being thrown around the Internet the last few years.
 Heralded to cure everything from cancer to glaucoma, activists are using research and countless miracle testimonials to convince legislatures nationwide to legalize marijuana for medicinal use.
 One of the reasons why we're hearing so much about Cannabis oil is because of Rick Simpson.

 In 2003 Rick utilized a homemade Cannabis concoction as a cure for skin cancer.
 He shared his success with his doctors and some cancer organizations, but no one paid attention to his story.
 His reaction is somewhat intriguing as he responded by growing his own plants and produced his own Cannabis extract, calling it “Cannabis oil.”
 Giving it away for free to people in need, he reports healing over 5,000 people with this medicine.
-You can check out his story on YouTube.
 The confusion enters the scene here because Rick didn't make Cannabis oil, he made a Cannabis extract or an absolute.
 Big difference!

 Technically-speaking, regardless if we're talking about conventional “Cannabis oil” or CBD oil, both are extracts or absolutes, NOT essential oils.